 All required vaccine series can be completed within a 1-6 month time span (depending on which type of vaccine is administered).
 As long as you start your immunization series prior to the start of school, you will be marked compliant with our requirements.
 This “compliant” status is conditional, with the expectation that you will complete the series and supply documentation within the recommended time frame for the required vaccine.
 All immunizations can be obtained at the Student Health Center.

 I am a continuing student.
 Do I need to resubmit my immunization record?

-If you attended Georgetown last year, completed or graduated from one program but are continuing this year in a new program, and you had previously submitted your immunization form to us, you do not need to resubmit your immunization record–but you must do the following:
+If you attended Georgetown last year, completed or graduated from one program but are continuing this year in a new program, AND you had previously submitted your immunization forms to us, you may not need to resubmit your immunization records.

 I don’t have a physician, but I need some shots.
 Can I get immunizations/vaccinations at the Student Health Center?